 35 change, terming the new activity as “Demand Response”, and using it both to relieve overtaxed

-36 delivery lines and as a hedge against the volatility of wholesale rates from newly free market

-37 generators.
-To encourage this new activity, ISO’s sponsored stakeholder meetings to developed
+36 delivery lines.
+To enable this new activity, ISO’s sponsored stakeholder meetings to developed

-38 rules encouraging a new entity known as “Aggregators” of or “Curtailment Service Providers”.
+38 rules allowing a new entity known as “Aggregators” of or “Curtailment Service Providers”.

 39 These new entities would solicit energy consumers and “aggregate” them into significant blocks

-40 of service, then sell that consolidated capability to the ISO’s for use as needed.
+40 of service, then offer that consolidated capability to the ISO’s markets for use as needed.

 41 The third new trend was the Internet itself.
 Long used for human interaction, increasingly

-42 developers found techniques that improved the efficiency of machine to machinemachine-to
+42 developers found techniques that improved the efficiency of machine-to

 43machine interaction; e.g., the “Internet of Things”.
 While inter-device communication was not